ThorstenBux/jsartoolkit5/README.md

 During development, you can run ```npm run watch```, it will rebuild the library everytime you change ```./js/``` directory.

-6. The built ASM.js files are in `/build`.
-There's a build with debug symbols in `artoolkit.debug.js` and the optimized build with bundled JS API in `artoolkit.min.js`.
+6. The built artefacts files are in `/build`.
+There's a build with debug symbols in `artoolkit.debug.js` and the optimized build with bundled JS API in `artoolkit.min.js` and a wasm version `artoolkit_wasm.wasm`

 # ARToolKit JS API